goeland86/MonsterKossel/README.md

 The main assembly file is `bottomAssembly.FCStd`, made for the `Assembly 4` plugin installed in `FreeCAD 0.19_pre+`, it will open all the other parts as needed from the folder.

 In search of the use of the Raytracing workbench in FreeCAD, it became clear that Assembly 4 was not going to allow the necessary items to function.
 Instead, `A2 Plus` does allow this, and the constraint system seems more natural.
 The assembly file for this plugin is `assembly2.FCStd`.
 However this is still done on `FreeCAD 0.19_pre`, not the 0.18 version.

+## Current development status

+The main frame of V3 has not been tested, and only exists as CAD files at present.

+The V3 frame will be built after the telescopic shaft design is fully validated.
+A replacement for the Flex'Y effector may be forthcoming, but will not impact V3 development in any way.
+The current and upcoming effector/remote drive extruder are designed by Dan Cook (OCD3D on Thingiverse), and are his designs to distribute.

+The V3 repository currently contains a mock step file for validation of the delta and telescopic shaft dimensions.

+The telescopic shaft has been built, and is undergoing testing with regular and flexible filament prints on the V2 frame.